Mamata vows to strengthen federal structure on TMC's foundation day | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee on Saturday congratulated TMC workers on her party's foundation day and vowed to strengthen the federal structure of the country.
+West Bengal Chief Minister Mamata Banerjee Saturday congratulated TMC workers on her party's foundation day and vowed to strengthen the country's federal structure.

-Banerjee had left the Congress and formed the TMC on January 1, 1998.
+Banerjee had left the Congress and formed the All India Trinamool Congress on January 1, 1998.

 Born out of the womb of the Congress in 1998, the TMC, after two unsuccessful attempts in 2001 and 2006, came to power by defeating the mighty Left Front regime in 2011, riding the crest of massive public outrage against the communists.